-We learned about the need for this part of our diet in The Truth About Fats & Oils.
-But, it’s crucial that we choose the right fats oils to cook with.
+We learned about the need for this part of our diet in Healthy and Unhealthy Fats and Oils.
+But, it’s crucial that we choose the right fats and oils to cook with.

-Below I have listed the five fats and oils I use in my kitchen after 35 years of research and hands on experimentation.
+Below I have listed the fats and oils I use in my kitchen after 35 years of research and hands-on experimentation.

-Each has amazing health benefits that don’t degrade during the cooking process.
+Each has amazing health benefits and some don’t degrade during the cooking process.

 1. Extra-virgin olive oil

-- The best fat to use as a salad dressing.
+- The best oil to use as a salad dressing.

 - Also good to pour a little on top of cooked grains or vegetables once they are on your plate.

 - Do not use for high-heat oven cooking.
 It has a low smoke point of 320°F and heat makes it susceptible to oxidative damage.

 - Extra light olive oil (highly processed oil) has a high smoke point of 468°F.